Sidney Herbert, 14th Earl of Pembroke: Political career

 Herbert was elected as Member of Parliament for Wilton in Wiltshire in 1877 but lost his seat in the 1885 general election.
 This was somewhat of a shock given that the seat of the Earls of Pembroke was at Wilton House and his family dominated Wiltshire politics.
 Herbert was then chosen early in 1886 to replace William Grantham, who had just been appointed a judge, in Croydon.
 He was duly elected and served under Lord Salisbury as a Lord of the Treasury between 1886 and 1892.
 Although considered an able Member of Parliament, he was perhaps best known for his good looks and was widely regarded as the most handsome MP at the time.

 Herbert succeeded his brother as Earl of Pembroke in 1895.
 He continued his political career in the House of Lords as Lord Steward of the Household under Salisbury and Arthur Balfour between 1895 and 1905.
 He was sworn of the Privy Council in 1895.

 Lord Pembroke became President of the Marylebone Cricket Club for a year in 1896.
+He had played two games for the MCC in the 1870s scoring a total of 6 runs in 4 innings.